FoamScience/testingFrameworkFE4/README.md

 # Testing framework for Foam-Extend 4 code

+> :warning: This is deprecated!!! use [FoamScience/OpenFOAM-Unit-testing](https://github.com/FoamScience/OpenFOAM-Unit-testing) instead :warning:

 ## How to use this repository

 - Add it to your repo as a submodule somewhere under your tests tree